| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 complicit in that deception, represents what is truly the greatest

+challenge to America today: understanding the world.
 Before I end this I want to bring a charge against Vice President

 Dick Cheney.
 It is my allegation that Vice President Cheney made up his